 Pictures, pictures, pictures!

-As we pointed it out in this article pictures are key, they should reflect what the customer will get.
-When advertizing a dinner in your restaurant you should have a picture of food instead of a picture of your restaurant.
+As we pointed out in this article pictures are key, they should reflect what the customer will get.
+When advertising a dinner in your restaurant you should have a picture of food instead of a picture of your restaurant.
 Show the guests what they will get.
 Same with offers like prosecco and sweets: get a real picture of how your treats will look once delivered into the room.
 This will always be better than something you pulled off the internet.
-Make sure the pictures are light in colour and realistic, refrain from using stock images, try to use your own.
+Make sure the pictures are light in color and realistic, refrain from using stock images, try to use your own.
 I know it seems like a bit of an investment, but you’ll sell a lot more in the long run.
 Read about how to pick the perfect imagery here.

-image is light in colours, instagrammable and more inviting than a stock photo of a bottle of champagne with a golden background
+image is light in colors, instagrammable and more inviting than a stock photo of a bottle of champagne with a golden background

 You don’t know what to sell or you are selling the wrong thing:

 Every hotel has something to sell, let that be a room upgrade, early check-in or late check-out.
 Other easy things to add to your list are parking spaces, room service (bottles of alcohol, sweets), taxi service (get a company that you are affiliated with).
 These will all help you increase your hotel revenue.
 However, there are also things that do not work anymore.
 Flowers or minibars are a thing of the past.
-The traveller of 2019 would like to have a drink at your bar instead (so much more instagrammable than a minibar!) and have a more romantic experience than giving a bunch of dying plants to their s.o.
+The traveler of 2019 would like to have a drink at your bar instead (so much more instagrammable than a minibar!) and have a more romantic experience than giving a bunch of dying plants to their s.o.